rahulcse1/rahulcse1.github.io/_posts/2019-01-21-machine_leaning_coursera_note.md

   - cost fundtion will let us figure out the best possible staright line to our data.
   - choosing best possible thera values
   - we have to choose the value of θ0 and θ1 in such a way for given dataset that value of h(x) value we predict on input x is close to the value of y.

+#Gradient Descent: Algorithm to used to minimizing cost function